feugy/cg-runner/readme.md

 If you want to skip some fixtures, give your `.in` file another extension.
 If you want to test against only one fixture, use the `.in.only` extension.

+The watch mode will ease your development, and you can now plug external debuging programs to your running algorithm.

 ## Engines